rlaffers/eslint-plugin-xstate/CONTRIBUTING.md

    > Whenever you want to update your version of `master`, do a regular `git pull`.
 4. Make your changes.
 Ensure that your code is formatted by [Prettier](https://prettier.io) and passes [ESLint](https://eslint.org) checks.
 5. Run `npm test`.
-6. Push you branch and open a PR. :tada:
+6. Push your branch and open a PR. :tada:

 ### Suggesting improvements